-Feldman, who is UC Hastings’ Arthur J. Goldberg Distinguished Professor of Law and Director of the Center for Innovation (C4i), has published extensively about the strategies that drug companies use to extend patent and non-patent protections for drugs.
+Feldman, who is UC Law SF’ Arthur J. Goldberg Distinguished Professor of Law and Director of the Center for Innovation (C4i), has published extensively about the strategies that drug companies use to extend patent and non-patent protections for drugs.
 Known as evergreening, the strategies contribute to the high price of drugs, block competition, and interact with health insurance reimbursement in ways that restrict patient access to drugs.

 Her lecture was presented online last month and titled after her work of the same name, “May Your Drug Price Be Evergreen.”
 Feldman focused on the rise of drug prices and the strategic behaviors that drug companies use to delay cheaper generics from coming to market or competing effectively.